NationalSecurityAgency/XORSATFilter/README.md

 bytes.
 This element will be copied into the builder. `pMetaData` is a pointer to an array of bytes that will be stored into the data structure and can be retrieved after construction.
-If the data structure is used as a filter, this second argument may be `NULL`.
+If the data structure is used as a filter, this last argument may be `NULL`.

 After all elements have been stored, the querier is ready to be
 created: